madisoncissell/the-pregnant-image/pages/about.md

 {% include feature/image.html objectid="https://images.squarespace-cdn.com/content/v1/5ca8e2d577b9033a1a06d8c0/1593705458859-XNA10WI77AW7HA3261B7/image-asset.jpeg" %}

-{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}
+{% include feature/nav-menu.html sections="About the Collection;About the Team" %}

 ## About the Collection